Resilience Coping Recovery And Romance Scam Victims [UPDATED 2024]

 Cognitive Skills

 Furthermore, victims who have greater cognitive skills seem to be better able to receive benefits associated with social comparison.
 Victims may build understanding by comparing themselves to others who have suffered a similar crime.
+While this is generally not recommended, in certain circumstances it can prove useful.
 They may be inspired by victims who are doing well.
 They may also compare themselves to victims who are worse off and feel grateful they were not more harmed.
+However, comparisons can lead to the development of maladaptive coping mechanisms, such as self-pity as well.
 Such social comparison seems to help people gain perspective and may even relate to a focus on the positive aspects of being a survivor.

 It is reassuring for many victims to know that many of the elements that relate to resiliency are present in how they deal with the aftermath of the crime.